 Collaborative Divorce is an option you can choose to resolve your divorce without fighting in court.
 Each spouse has an attorney.
 You and your spouse sign a collaborative law participation agreement.
 Each commits in writing to full disclosure, honest communication, confidentiality, and to engage in no litigation during the process.

-The Florida Academy of Collaborative Professionals (FACP) statistics from surveyed Florida collaborative professionals showed 30% of collaborative cases in Florida cost $12,500 or less per person ($25,000 or less total to the couple); 53% of collaborative cases in Florida cost $20,000 or less per person ($40,000 or less total to the couple); 68.8% of collaborative cases in Florida cost $25,000 or less per person ($50,000 or less total to the couple); 18.1 % of collaborative cases in Florida cost between $25,000 and $50,000 per person (between $50,000 – $100,000 total to the couple).
-Retaining attorneys and neutral professionals for a collaborative team means a cash outlay up front.
+The Florida Academy of Collaborative Professionals (FACP) statistics showed 30% of collaborative cases in Florida cost $12,500 or less per person; 53% cost $20,000 or less per person; 68.8% cost $25,000 or less per person; and 18.1 % cost between $25,000 and $50,000 per person.
 For couples with reduced means, collaborative professionals may offer pro bono or low bono programs.
-Intangibles money can’t measure may include maintaining respect for each other and improving your ability to communicate with each other.
-In contrast, in litigation, you may hope the judge punishes your spouse and rewards you.
-As a result, aggressive “barracuda” or “bulldog” lawyers may magnify even petty disputes.
+Intangibles money can’t measure include maintaining respect for and improving your ability to communicate with each other.
+In contrast, in litigation, aggressive “barracuda” or “bulldog” lawyers may magnify even petty disputes.
 They may spend time and your money fighting over discovery, kids, money, accounts, and property.
-Before trial, lawyers may prepare for and participate in depositions and court hearings.
-If the case doesn’t settle at mediation and goes to trial, trial may not happen until many months later.
+If the case doesn’t settle, trial may not happen until many months later.
 The losing spouse (or both parties) may appeal.
-If the appellate court finds the trial judge was wrong, the case may go back on remand to the trial judge for even more work to fix the problems.
+The appeals court may send the case back to the trial judge for even more work.
 For a chart comparing tasks typically done in litigation but that don’t take place in Collaborative Divorce, read Sampson Collaborative Law’s cost of collaborative v. litigation comparison chart.

 The Florida Academy of Collaborative Professionals (FACP) statistics from surveyed Florida collaborative professionals showed: 92% of collaborative cases in FL completed with full agreement; 95% of collaborative cases in FL completed within 1 year; 84% of collaborative cases in FL completed in less than 9 months.
 Full disclosure and open communications assure that you cover all issues timely.
 Settling issues out of court means no waiting for time on a judge’s calendar for a trial.
 How fast your Collaborative Divorce goes depends on, among other things, your personality, your spouse’s personality, cooperation, the issues, availability of information, each person’s health, and the family’s functioning.

 Collaborative Divorce is voluntary, so both spouses must agree.
 A judge can’t force your spouse to collaborate.
-If your spouse doesn’t want to agree to Collaborative Divorce, try finding out why.
+If your spouse doesn’t want to agree to Collaborative Divorce, try discovering why.
 Is your spouse uncertain about the process?
-If so, it may help for your spouse to get more information from a collaboratively trained professional with no stake in the divorce and who won’t charge to spend a few minutes explaining the process.
+If so, it may help for your spouse to get more information from a collaboratively-trained professional with no stake in the divorce and who won’t charge to spend a few minutes explaining the process.
 Is your spouse skeptical or afraid?
 If so, materials from the International Academy of Collaborative Professionals or the Florida Academy of Collaborative Professionals may help allay fears.
-And, even if a case begins by filing a petition for divorce, your spouse and you may agree to put the court case on hold while you try Collaborative Divorce.
+And, even if a case begins by filing a petition for divorce, your spouse and you may put the court case on hold while you try Collaborative Divorce.